Generative Design AI Workflow

 Comparison of Current 'Generative Design' Toolbar and 'Proposed Generative Design' Toolbar

-To contextualize the 'Parameter Modeling' process even more, what if the functionality of the 'Edit Model' tool was bifurcated?
+What if the functionality of the 'Edit Model' tool was bifurcated?

 What If?
 Combining functionality tools in Generative Design